asmi-g/asmi-g/README.md

 ## About Me
 🧭 Seeking F24 Internships in firmware development and aerospace engineering roles

-🤖 Currently Working On: IoT Project w/ STM32 & ESP32 Module
+🤖 Currently Working On: Wireless GPIO Control Network w/ ESP32 and Amazon Cloud Services (AWS)
 <!--#### 📊 Languages Frequently Used: https://gh-stats-gen.vercel.app/-->

 ## Latest Projects
+📷 Remote Control & Monitoring System - uses ESP32-CAM and other sensors to send data when requested of the Telegram bot

+📢 Asynchronous Data Streamer - uses RTOS for real-time data acquisition w/ task priority and concurrency

 🌠 Celestial Orbit Simulation - user interactive simulator that depicts trajectory of moving bodies in space

 🌞 LiDAR Data Processor - takes in a .las file to isolate and visualize a selected sample

 🌌 NASA APOD Project - generates the picture corresponding to their Picture of the Day API

-📊 GitHub Web Scraper - scrapes data from GitHub's "Topic" webpage (https://github.com/topics)

 ## Recent Titles